radovankavicky/ramene/README.md

 ### Hi 👋

-I'm Ramene, an accomplished [Cloud Native](https://landscape.cncf.io/) Platform Architect offering over 17 years of proven experience orchestrating the implementation, development and complete automation of enterprise grade solutions while today, my interests include fullstack development, with an obligatory heavy focus on backend engineering.
+My name is Ramene Anthony, an accomplished [Cloud Native](https://landscape.cncf.io/) Platform Architect offering over 18 years of proven experience orchestrating the implementation, development and complete automation of enterprise grade solutions while today, I'm drawn to roles at under-appreciated companies that have remarkable potential with a culture of experimentation and where we cultivate curiosity.

 #### Fact

 > We function well in a sea of unknowns. - [Ellen Ullman](https://www.goodreads.com/quotes/614530-the-corollary-of-constant-change-is-ignorance-this-is-not)